Signs of the Last Days: Arrogance

 Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.
 1 Thessalonians 4:17 (ESV)

-The Greek word is harpazo, which means to seize, catch up, or snatch away.
-The idea is that God’s people will be removed before it gets really bad here on earth, leaving unsaved humanity to endure the atrocities of the Antichrist’s rule.
-But does this teaching conform to the Bible’s clear instructions on the end times?
+Dispensational theology teaches that God’s people will be raptured, but not at the very end.
+Depending on the version, it could be prior to, mid, or post Great Tribulation.
+The “pre-trib” rapture is probably the most popular, for obvious reasons.
+It hold that believers will be snatched up from the earth before it gets really bad, leaving unsaved humanity to endure the atrocities of the Antichrist’s rule.
+But does this conform to the Bible’s clear teachings on the end times?
 Might it be a false hope which could leave the church unprepared to endure suffering?

-Corrie Ten Boom, a Christian woman who miraculously survived the Nazi death camps after being betrayed by a neighbor for harboring and protecting Jews, toured the world in her old age warning Christians that suffering is part of God’s plan to transform us and prepare us for glory.
+Corrie Ten Boom, a Christian woman who miraculously survived the Nazi death camps after being betrayed by a neighbor for harboring and protecting Jews, toured the world as a speaker in her old age warning Christians that suffering is part of God’s plan to transform us and prepare us for glory.
 I quote her below.

 There are some among us teaching there will be no tribulation that the Christians will be able to escape all this.
 These are the false teachers that Jesus was warning us to expect in the latter days.
 Most of them have little knowledge of what is already going on across the world.
 I have been in countries where the saints are already suffering terrible persecution.

-In China, the Christians were told, ” Don’t worry, before the tribulation comes you will be translated- raptured.”
+In China, the Christians were told, ” Don’t worry, before the tribulation comes you will be translated – raptured.”
 Then came a terrible persecution.
 Millions of Christians were tortured to death.
 Later, I heard a Bishop from China say, sadly,

 “We have failed..